 I have no idea if this is allowed or not, but nobody stopped me so we enjoyed breakfast in our cabin with a fairly contented puppy.

 Entering France with a Dog

 Instead of having to leave your cabin 30 minutes before docking, you actually have to wait in your cabin until an announcement is made asking all Pet Owners to return to their cars.

 They didn’t want to see Mac or his passport at all- they didn’t seem in the slightest bit interested.
-One quick swipe of our human passports, and we were set free into the wilds of France.
+One quick swipe of our human passports, and we were set free to go motorhoming in France.

-There were no kennels or cages and (apart from the small time he had to wear a muzzle) he was totally calm about the whole thing- pretty amazing for a 4-month-old!
+There were no kennels or cages and (apart from the short time he had to wear a muzzle) he was totally calm about the whole thing- pretty amazing for a 4-month-old puppy!

 Have you ever tried a pet-friendly cabin with Brittany Ferries or any other company?
 What did you think of the service??
 Let me know below- I’d love to hear your experience.

 Kat never planned to buy a motorhome.
 She also never planned to quit her job as an air traffic controller, go touring around Europe in said motorhome, start one of the UK’s largest motorhome travel websites… or get a cocker spaniel.